-Name of the DBS option, option package, etc.:

-Full Speed Forward Collision Warning Plus; standard equipment on the subject vehicle, but optional on other trims.

-Available as an optional upgrade as part of the Advanced Safety Group, Safety and Convenience Group, or Limited LVL 1 Equipment Group on other models.

-The system is referred to in the Owner's Manual as "Forward Collision Warning (FCW) With Mitigation"

-Type and location of sensor(s) the system uses:

-Integrated camera and radar sensors located behind the upper center of the windshield.

-System setting used for test (if applicable):

-Forward Collision Warning: Warn + Active Braking

-Forward Collision Sensitivity: Medium

-Brake application mode used for test: Hybrid control

-What is the minimum vehicle speed at which the DBS system becomes active?

-5 km/h (3 mph) (Per manufacturer supplied information)

-What is the maximum vehicle speed at which the DBS system functions?

-200 km/h (124 mph) (Per manufacturer supplied information)

-Does the vehicle system require an initialization sequence/procedure?

-X No

-If yes, please provide a full description.
+Name of the DBS option, option package, etc.: Full-Speed Forward-Collision Warning Plus: standard equipment Type and location of sensor(s) the system uses: Camera: located in the top-center of the windshield Radar: located behind the front vehicle fascia along the centerline of the veh icle System settings used for test (if applicable): Forward Collision Warning: Warning + Active Braking Forward Collision Sensitivity: Med Brake application mode used for test: Hybrid control What is the minimum vehicle speed at which the DBS system becomes active e?
+2 km/h (1 mph) (Per manufacturer supplied information) What is the maximum vehicle speed at which the DBS system functions?
+200 km/h (124 mph) (Per manufacturer supplied information) Does the vehicle system require an initialization sequence/procedure?
+Yes X No If yes, please provide a full description.
+Will the system deactivate due to repeated AEB activations, impacts or X Yes near-misses?
+No ·